Jwoo5/ecg-qa/README.md

 For more detailed information about the dataset, please refer to [ECG-QA: A Comprehensive Question Answering Dataset Combined With Electrocardiogram](https://arxiv.org/abs/2306.15681).

 ### Update History
+* April 2024
+    * Fixed errors in `ecg_id`s for the `comparison-consecutive-verify` questions of mimic-iv-ecg version.
+These changes have been incorporated into v1.0.2.
 * March 2024
     * [Released v1.0.2](#v1-0-2)
     * [Released v1.0.1](#v1-0-1)